Phase Zero - Starting Your Digital Transformation Journey

 Phase Zero

-Digital transformations are about “…having digital technology become the backbone of new products and services, new ways of operation, and new business models” (Digital HR Strategy, Soumyasanto Sen, Kogan Page, 2020).
-I like to think of digital transformations as the ongoing pursuit of excellence in the delivery of digital products and services.
+Digital transformations are about “…having digital technology become the backbone of new products and services, new ways of operation, and new business models” (Digital HR Strategy, S. Sen, Kogan Page, 2020).
+More recently, McKinsey described Tech & AI transformation as “the process of developing organizational and technology-based capabilities that allow a company to continuously improve its customer experience and lower its unit costs; and over time, sustain a competitive advantage”, E. Lamarre, K. Smaje, R. Zemmel, Wiley, 2023).
+In the context of HR, I like to think of digital transformation as the perpetual pursuit of excellence in the delivery of digital products and services that create better places to work with more capable and agile workforces.
 Long gone are the days of ‘set it and forget it’ software implementations in which an HCM platform has a 10-year shelf life.
 Today’s organizations are bombarded with unprecedented change across socio, technical, political perspectives that transformation has become a perpetual necessity for survival.
 Phase Zero planning, also known as pre-implementation planning, is the best way to begin your transformation journeys.

-Developing an HR technology strategy to address high levels of technological debt and redundancy
+Developing an HR technology strategy to address high levels of technological debt and duplicity

 Launching a greenfield on-premise-to-cloud transformation program (e.g., SAP HCM to SuccessFactors)